crispinalan/tikicalendar/README.md

 dpkg -l | grep libgtk*
 ```

+Gtk 4.10 has been released and can be downloaded [here](https://download.gnome.org/sources/gtk/).
 Gtk have announced on their [Gtk4 api website](https://docs.gtk.org/gtk4/) that the following classes

 ```
 AppChooserButton, AppChooserDialog, AppChooserWidget,